fleebe/dep-graph/README.md

 If you try it out and it does not work drop me an email.
 It is my first pass so I'm happy to try and improve it if you have some suggestions.
 Make a pull request if you want to change it yourself.
 Some ideas I have for future work include.
 Let me know any favourites. *Money or work would be gratefully accepted as I am not working at the moment.*

-- Enable it to parse typescript (ts) jsx and tsx files into the graph
+- Enable it to parse typescript (ts) and (tsx) files into the graph
+- Produce a summary table of module usage counts.
+- Develop and maintain tests
 - Create hyperlinks
 - Add JSDocs links.
 - Make the graph production more configurable